What is a common law partner and what does common law partner mean?

 Frequently, young people use cohabitation to check on how compatible they may be for marriage.
 The number of people who choose cohabitation instead of getting officially married to each other is increasing day by day.
 Some of these people think it is easier to cohabitate without full awareness of the implications behind it and the possible downside of it.

-The regulations on common law partner agreement and cohabitation have gone through substantial changes within the last forty years.
+The regulations on common law marriage agreement form and cohabitation have gone through substantial changes within the last forty years.
 The U.S. state laws about non-marital cohabitation differ from state to state.
 A number of state regulations make cohabitation a criminal offense under adultery laws.

 The major variation between cohabitation and common-law marriage is that two individuals who are cohabiting are referred to as single while individuals engaged in common-law marriage is equally regarded as officially married.